Detection of photon-level signals embedded in sunlight with an atomic photodetector: Conclusion

+{As noted in a previous section, the quantum efficiency does not affect the background rejection capabilities.
+However, it is directly related to the transfer rate.
+Ways to improve quantum efficiency and hence achieve higher transfer rates include optically pumping the atom in a specific $m_F$ state to increase the coupling strength \cite{PiroNP2011, Specht2011}, or optical methods including strong beam shaping \cite{SondermannAQT2020}, that increase the overlap of the incoming photon wave-function with the atomic radiation pattern, and cavity enhancement \cite{KuhnPRL2002, NguyenPRA2017} that increases the number of passes of the photon by the atom and thus the chances of interaction.
+Cavity-QED methods can moreover escape the $\eta_{\textbf{QJ}} \le 1/4$ efficiency limit in driving Raman transitions\cite{Specht2011} such as $F=1\rightarrow F=2$ . }

-While we have used the QJPD for detection of classical signals, we note that closely-related techniques have been used for quantum memory and can coherently store quantum information encoded in photon polarization\cite{SpechtN2011}.
+{Beyond rate equations, it would be interesting to exploit the coherence of the probe in background rejection since a coherent probe can induce optical atomic coherence whereas an incoherent field cannot.} While we have used the QJPD for detection of classical signals, we note that closely-related techniques have been used for quantum memory and can coherently store quantum information encoded in photon polarization\cite{Specht2011}.

 The model for sunlight-atom interaction is general and can be applied to any atom by including the necessary transitions for calculating the rates and the energy shifts.
 In particular, our results for Rb can be directly applied for studying the internal dynamics of mesospheric sodium \cite{HigbiePNAS2011} which have similar hyperfine structure with D-lines at 589 nm.